How do I troubleshoot high latency issues in ElastiCache for Valkey or ElastiCache for Redis OSS?

 There are a large number of connections on the ElastiCache node

-Client side latency issues
+Client-side latency issues

-To determine if client side resources cause latency issues, check the memory, CPU, and network utilization on the client side.
-Make sure that these resources aren't near their limits.
-If your application runs on an Amazon EC2 instance, then use CloudWatch metrics to identify issues.
-Also, use a monitoring tool inside the Amazon EC2 instance, such as atop or CloudWatch agent.
+If your application runs on an Amazon EC2 instance, then you can use CloudWatch metrics to further identify issues.
+Or, use a monitoring tool inside the Amazon EC2 instance, such as atop or CloudWatch agent.

-- Check whether the timeouts occur frequently or at a specific time of the day.
+- Check whether the timeouts frequently occur or at a specific time of the day.

 - Check whether the timeouts occur at a specific client or multiple clients.